mimlrd/udeka/README.md

 # udeka!

-This is a project which I am doing for my portfolio.
+Udeka is a personal project of a website that allow a user to bookmark the internet as they learn.

 ## Setting up